‘RHOBH’ Stars Were Reportedly ‘Shocked’ By Denise Richards’ Husband Aaron’s Behavior This Season

 The source added that viewers will see Aaron’s questionable behavior at other points this season on The Real Housewives of Beverly Hills.

 Real Housewives fans know that Aaron later threatened to “crush” Denise’s hand as the couple stormed out of Kyle’s backyard.
-Several cast members, including Erika Jayne, Kyle Richards, and Teddi Mellencamp expressed shock over Aaron’s aggressive comment to his wife as they commented about it on social media.
+Several cast members, including Erika Jayne, Kyle Richards, and Teddi Mellencamp, expressed shock over Aaron’s aggressive comment to his wife as they discussed it on social media.

 #reciept pic.twitter.com/oGJWCBhJXd